boazsegev/iodine/README.md

 Iodine.start
 ```

+#### TCP/IP (raw) sockets

-Upgrading to a custom protocol (i.e., to implement your own Websocket protocol with special extensions) is performed using `env['iodine.protocol']`.
+Upgrading to a custom protocol (i.e., in order to implement your own Websocket protocol with special extensions) is performed almost the ame way, using `env['upgrade.tcp']`.
 In the following (terminal) example, we'll use an echo server without (direct socket echo):

 ```ruby
 require 'iodine'